isabel-amaral/feup-aed-AirlineDbMgmt/README.md

 done yet.
 - **Luggage related fines** (extra) - During check-in, if the user wants to add luggage that exceeds the weight defined as the maximum weight allowed in their ticket or if they bring hand luggage when it's not allowed by their ticket, a fine is attributed.
+- **Interactive Menu** - In order to test and demonstrate the many features developed, we created a simple menu.
+Due to lack of time, we didn't manage to cover every single possibility of our code's functionalities, e.g. luggage transportation, but we still covered a big chunk of it.
+- **Mock data** - For an easier visualization of the developed functionalities through the menu, we created a fake dataset for each of our entities using text files - aeroportos.txt, avioes.txt, voos.txt, passageiros.txt, bilhetes.txt etc.
+- **Code documentation** - All the implemented classes were documented using doxygen.
+The complete generated documentation can be checked in the [docs directory](./docs/output/html).
+Alternatively just open the [index.html](./docs/output/html/index.html) in your browser.

 ### Program Development State